Missions Trip SupportRraising

 1. The team member must be an active member of First Christian Church.

-2. The team member must have sent out a minimum of 70 letters to friends and family requesting financial assistance.
+2. The team member must have sent out at least 70 letters to friends and family requesting financial assistance.
 A list of these people needs to be provided to the Global Outreach Department.
-The team member must also have done telephone follow-up with these people.
+The team member must also have done telephone follow-ups with these people.

 3. If at least half of the published trip cost has been raised through support, the Global Outreach Department will match the amount of personal funds contributed by the team member if he/she requests assistance.
 However, the Global Outreach Department will not pay more than one-quarter of the published trip cost.